JaeL17/Sentence-Passage-Embedding-Model/README.md

 Data Augmentation method based on DP (Dependency Parsing) is implemented for auto-generation of silver datasets to improve vector representations for structrally incomplete sentences that are frequently used in real life.

-## Base model:
+## Base model
   1. BERT
   2. RoBERTa

-Training overview of the sentence embedding model with data augmentation
+## Training overview of the sentence embedding model with data augmentation

 <img src="https://user-images.githubusercontent.com/73643391/214560101-87ef8f2c-30f1-40a5-b624-18c2cf482ab1.PNG"  width="700" height="370">

 # Passage Embedding Model for Passage Retrieval